EMLS-ICTCAS/LoRD/README.md

 # E<sup>2</sup>Net: Resource-Efficient Continual Learning with Elastic Expansion Network

 ## Introduction
-This is the training and evaluation code for our work "E<sup>2</sup>Net: Resource-Efficient Continual Learning with Elastic Expansion Network".
+This the training and evaluation code for our work "E<sup>2</sup>Net: Resource-Efficient Continual Learning with Elastic Expansion Network".

 ## Setup